top of page

 Gozo Shioda

-Aikido is a relatively new martial art, however its roots date back over 800 years.
-This once secret art was finally passed on in the early 19th century by Takeda Sokaku of the Kai Genji Takeda family (samurai).
-Morihei Ueshiba used these techniques of Daito-ryu, along with other ancient martial art influences to develop what is now modern aikido.
-Gozo Shioda, who was a gifted long time direct disciple of Ueshiba Sensei, then further created a system whereas to more easily understand the basic princples behind the techniques, known as "Yoshinkan".
+Aikido is a relatively modern martial art, yet its roots trace back over 800 years.
+Originally a secret tradition, it was formally passed down in the early 19th century by Takeda Sokaku of the Kai Genji Takeda samurai family.
+Morihei Ueshiba drew upon the techniques of Daito-ryu, along with other classical martial arts, to develop what is now known as modern Aikido.
+Gozo Shioda, a gifted and long-time direct disciple of Ueshiba Sensei, later established a system designed to make the fundamental principles behind the techniques more accessible—this system became known as "Yoshinkan."

 bottom of page